promotably/squadron/README.md

 This project is designed to deploy the Promotably application(s) into the cloud in a repeatable, automatable way.

+TODO: Update README.
+This is woefully out of date.

 ## Theory of operations

 Leverage Cloudformation.
 We maintain several inter-related stacks: